Obstructions to free periodicity and symmetric L-space knots: Introduction

 \section{Introduction}

-The Alexander polynomial of a knot is quite good at obstructing some types of symmetry.
-Perhaps most famously, Murasugi proved that the Alexander polynomial of a periodic knot satisfies a factorization condition \cite{MR292060}.
+The Alexander polynomial of a knot is good at obstructing some types of symmetry.
+Perhaps most famously, Murasugi proved that the Alexander polynomial of a periodic knot, that is a knot invariant under a finite order rotation around some axis, satisfies a factorization condition \cite{MR292060}.
 Murasugi's theorem has received significant attention in the literature; see \cite{MR639581} for the version we state here. \begin{theorem} Let $K$ be an $n$-periodic knot with quotient knot $\overline{K}$, and let $A$ be the axis of symmetry.
 Then

 where $\zeta_n$ is a primitive $n^{th}$ root of unity. \end{theorem} A standard use of this theorem is to show that a particular knot is not $n$-periodic for any $n$.

-Periodic knots are one of two types of knots with cyclic symmetries which preserve the orientations of the knot and $S^3$; see for example \cite{boyle2023classification}.
-The other type (FPer in \cite{boyle2023classification}) contains the class of freely periodic knots, for which there is also a factorization condition on the Alexander polynomial due to Hartley \cite{MR608857}. \begin{theorem} Let $K$ be a freely $n$-periodic knot with Alexander polynomial $\Delta_K(t)$.
+In addition to rotation around an axis, a finite cyclic group $\Z/n\Z$ can also act on $S^3$ freely, and in this case invariant knots are called \emph{freely $n$-periodic}.
+In \cite{MR608857}, Hartley provides a factorization condition on the Alexander polynomials of freely periodic knots, analogous to the Murasugi condition.
+We reproduce Hartley's condition here. \begin{theorem} Let $K$ be a freely $n$-periodic knot with Alexander polynomial $\Delta_K(t)$.
 Then

-where $\zeta_n$ is a primitive $n^{th}$ root of unity, and $f$ is an Alexander polynomial of a knot. \end{theorem} Unlike with Murasugi's condition, where a finite computation can check the factorization for all $n$, with Hartley's condition it seems necessary to check the condition one integer $n$ at a time, since the polynomial being factored depends on $n$.
-Although for specific knots there are bounds on the order of the free periodicity coming from hyperbolic geometry, when working with only the Alexander polynomials there is no such luxury.
-The main motivation and application of this paper is this latter situation.
+where $\zeta_n$ is a primitive $n^{th}$ root of unity, and $g(t)$ is an Alexander polynomial of a knot. \end{theorem} Unlike Murasugi's condition, where all values of $n$ may be checked in one computation, Hartley's condition appears to require checking for infinitely many integers $n$.
+The polynomial to be factored depends on $n$.
+For certain knots, hyperbolic geometry imposes bounds on the order of any free periodicity, but if we work with only the Alexander polynomial, we do not have recourse to such a luxury as hyperbolic geometry.
+This paper is written to rule out, by finite computation, free periodicities on various knots using only the information of their Alexander polynomials.

+We study polynomials satisfying a slightly generalized version of Hartley's condition, by allowing a sign ambiguity. \begin{definition} Let $\Delta(t) \in \Z[t]$ be a polynomial and $n$ a positive integer.
+We say $\Delta(t)$ is \textbf{$n$-Hartley} or \textbf{has the $n$-Hartley condition} if there exists a polynomial $g(t) \in \Z[t]$ for which